-- A61.
-HKSQC 1 requires that the firm establish policies and procedures to provide reasonable assurance that engagements are performed in accordance with professional standards and applicable legal and regulatory requirements.
-Notwithstanding these HKSQC 1 requirements, naming the engagement partner in the auditor's report is intended to provide further transparency to the users of the auditor's report on financial statements of a listed entity. - A62.
+Notwithstanding the objective of HKSQM 1, naming the engagement partner in the auditor's report is intended to provide further transparency to the users of the auditor's report on financial statements of a listed entity.

+- A62.
 Law, regulation or HKSAs may require that the auditor's report include the name of the engagement partner responsible for audits other than those of financial statements of listed entities.
 The auditor may also be required by law, regulation or HKSAs, or may decide to include additional information beyond the engagement partner's name in the auditor's report to further identify the engagement partner, for example, the engagement partner's professional license number that is relevant to the jurisdiction where the auditor practices. - A63.
 In rare circumstances, the auditor may identify information or be subject to experiences that indicate the likelihood of a personal security threat that, if the identity of the engagement partner is made public, may result in physical harm to the engagement partner, other engagement team members or other closely related individuals.
 However, such a threat does not include, for example, threats of legal liability or legal, regulatory or professional sanctions.
 Discussions with those charged with governance about circumstances that may result in physical harm may provide additional information about the likelihood or severity of the significant personal security threat.
 Law, regulation or HKSAs may establish further requirements that are relevant to determining whether the disclosure of the name of the engagement partner may be omitted.

-HKSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements, paragraph 32
+35 HKSQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, paragraph 14